koelslaw/documentation/topics/hardware-assembly.md

 latch locks into place.

-4. For the front end piece, rotate the latch outward and pull the rail forward until the pins slide into the flange, and release the latch to secure the rail in place.
+4. For the front end piece, rotate the latch outward and pull the rail forward until the pins slide into the flange and release the latch to secure the rail in place.

 5. Repeat the preceding steps to install the right rail.